Middle Assyrian Empire: Royal palaces and attendants

 Middle Assyrian royal palaces were prominent symbols of royal power, and the centers and main institutions of the Assyrian government.
 Though the main palace was located in Assur, kings had palaces at several different sites which they often traveled between.
 The most important surviving source concerning Middle Assyrian royal palaces are the Middle Assyrian palace decrees, a set of documents composed either late in the reign of Tiglath-Pileser I or in the reigns of his immediate successors.
 These documents contain a large number of regulations on the personnel of the palaces and their roles and duties, in particular the women.
 These regulations differentiate between the "wife of the king" (aššat šarre), what modern historians would term the "queen", and a group of "palace women" (sinniltu ša ekalle), i.e. a royal harem composed of women of lower rank.
 The life and court politics within the palaces followed strict rules, overseen by a council of appointed office holders closely linked to the royal court.
 Officials included "provincial governors" (bēl pāḫete), "palace administrators" (rab ekalle), "palace heralds" (nāgir ekalle), "chief supervisors" (rab zāriqe) and "physicians of the Inner Quarters" (asû ša betā nū).
 These councilors supervised the conduct of other courtiers, who were divided into ša-rēši and mazzāz pāni.
 The meaning of these designations are poorly understood, and some individuals are attested with both.
 It is possible that the ša-rēši were eunuchs, though this is disputed.
 The mazzāz pāni may have been close friends and confidants of the king.

 The surviving palace decrees deal with rules and daily lives of the people who lived in the palaces.
 They include texts concerning admission requirements for male personnel and whether they should have access to the harem, the proper behavior of the palace women (both within and outside the palaces), custody of property and dispute resolution.
 Among the Middle Assyrian kings, Ninurta-apal-Ekur was responsible for a particularly large amount of decrees, perhaps because he wished to restore order after his usurpation of the throne.
-Curiously, one of his decrees is that any palace woman who "crused a descendant of Tukulti-Ninurta" should be mutilated; despite Ninurta-apal-Ekur having taken the throne by force from Enlil-kudurri-usur, the last of Tukulti-Ninurta I's descendants to rule Assyria.
+Curiously, one of his decrees is that any palace woman who "cursed a descendant of Tukulti-Ninurta" should be mutilated; despite Ninurta-apal-Ekur having taken the throne by force from Enlil-kudurri-usur, the last of Tukulti-Ninurta I's descendants to rule Assyria.

 The chief administrator of the palaces were the stewards (mašennu), identified in writings as "great stewards" (mašennu rabi’u) from the late 12th century BC onwards to distinguish from stewards of smaller households.
 The stewards were in charge of the large storage facilities of the palaces, where craftsmen produced various products gathered from raw materials.
 The stewards also served as organizers of long-distance trade.
-Their main duty was to provie the palaces with metals, animals, animal skins and luzury goods (such as jewelry, wooden objects, textiles and perfume).
+Their main duty was to provide the palaces with metals, animals, animal skins and luxury goods (such as jewelry, wooden objects, textiles and perfume).